Vomiting Blood

 Medical causes of vomiting blood may include:

-How can it be treated?
+How can vomiting blood be treated?

-If only small flecks of streaks of blood are present and the vomiting is short-lived or accompanied by coughing or nosebleed, no action may be needed.
+If only small flecks or streaks of blood are present and the vomiting is short-lived or accompanied by coughing or nosebleed, no action may be needed.
 Rest and fluids may help the patient feel better.

 When should you seek medical attention?